xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 The prefixes are stored in LEM, LPM and when possible eTCAM.

-### NCS55A1-36H-S Scale
+### NCS55A1-36H-S / NCS-55A2-MOD-HD-S / NCS-55A2-MOD-S Scale

-On the NCS55A1-36H-S, the principles of prefixes storage are exactly the same than Jericho systems without eTCAM.
+On these systems, the principles of prefixes storage are exactly the same than Jericho systems without eTCAM.

 So it's possible to use two different modes: